‘The Young And The Restless’ Spoilers For Monday: Sharon Is Blindsided By Nick And Phyllis

 Victoria (Amelia Heinle) issues a threat, according to She Knows Soaps.
-In fact, Victoria takes a page from Victor’s (Eric Braeden) playbook (he’d be so proud) and tells Tessa (Cait Fairbanks) that she’ll pin J.T.’s murder on her.
+In fact, Victoria takes a page from Victor’s (Eric Braeden) playbook and tells Tessa (Cait Fairbanks) that she’ll pin J.T.’s murder on her.
 Victoria surprises Tessa at her apartment under the guise of bringing a gift for Mariah (Camryn Grimes).

-Tessa keeps up some bravado, but ultimately, she realizes she’s in over her head especially given the fact that she blackmailed the Fab Four and has a sketchy past.
+Tessa keeps up some bravado, but ultimately, she realizes she’s in over her head, especially given the fact that she blackmailed the Fab Four and has a sketchy past.
 Plus, Victoria manages to paint a convincing picture of why Tessa may have ended up killing J.T., and she leaves Tessa rattled.
 In an incredible shock, Victoria even knows about Tessa’s teddy bear ruse.
 In the end, Tessa is left without any footage to back up her claims, or at least that’s what Victoria hopes.

 Meanwhile, Jack (Peter Bergman) receives a surprise courtesy of Kerry (Alice Hunter).
 They enjoy some wine and swap their life stories with each other, and things seem quite comfortable between the two of them.
 No doubt, Jack hopes to remedy his dry spell of late in the form of Kerry, the chemist.